dathanb/migrations/journal.md

 And I'll need to do some work in the fakestack codebase to make the client a little more versatile.

 And I'll want to dockerize the client so it can be started and restarted as part of the stack.

+# 2019-06-16

+If I migrate to docker compose, it's not entirely clear how to get the fakestack service to wait for postgres to be ready.
+We have a few options. e.g.,

+1. Include wait-for-it in the fakestack image
+2. Support in-container restart -- e.g., via s6-init
+3. Have some auto-restart policy in docker?

+Actually, it looks like docker compose supports restart policies: <https://docs.docker.com/compose/compose-file/#restart_policy>